Youdanshow/netre/README.md

 ## netre.c (C version)
 This repository also includes a basic C implementation using the [Jansson](https://digip.org/jansson/) library for JSON handling.
-It gathers the same data as the Python script, including disk usage, memory statistics and uptime.
+It gathers the same data as the Python script, including disk usage, memory statistics, CPU usage and uptime.
 Execution time is measured with a monotonic clock so the printed duration reflects real wall-clock time rather than CPU usage.